PlatONnetwork/docs/docs/PlatON内置合约.md

     - The third-party homepage of the node
     - Description of the node

-  **Output: **
+  **Output: **None
-     - None

 3. Increase the node Staking amount

   This interface is used to increase the node Staking amount and increase the node weight.
 The minimum amount of each increase is 10`LAT`.
 The validator’s new weight will take effect in the next epoch.

   **Enter: **

     - Node id
     - The amount that needs to be increased

-  **Output: **
+  **Output: **None
-    - None

 4. Release staking

   This interface is mainly used to exit the verification node.
 The user cannot reduce the pledge, but can only completely withdraw from the pledge.
 After the withdrawal, the pledge deposit will be locked for 168 cycles and then returned from the `Staking contract` to the user's account at the time of pledge.
 During the lock-up period, nodes will not be selected as validators to participate in the consensus.

-  **Enter: **
-    -The id of the node to release the staking
+  **Enter: ** The id of the node to release the staking

-  **Output: **
+  **Output: **None
-    - None

 5. Query the validator list of the current epoch
-  This interface is used to query the validator information of the current settlement cycle.
-At the end of each settlement cycle, the list of validators for the next settlement cycle will be updated based on the total weight of all candidate validators.
+  This interface is used to query the validator information of the current epoch.
+At the end of each epoch, the list of validators for the next epoch will be updated based on the total weight of all candidate validators.

-  **Enter: **
+  **Enter: ** None
-    - None

-  **Output: **
-    - Information list of all current validators
+  **Output: **Information list of all current validators

+6. Query the list of validators in the consensus round

+  This interface is used to query the list of validators selected to produce blocks in the current consensus round.
+Each consensus round has 430 blocks.
+At block 410, a list of validators who can participate in the next consensus round will be generated from the validator queue in the current settlement round.

+  **Enter: ** None

+  **Output: **List of validator information for the current consensus round